-- Direct investments in equity securities ("Equity Securities"), sustainable investments with a social objective: % an investment company with variable share capital governed by Luxembourg law
+- Direct investments in equity securities ("Equity Securities"), an investment company with variable share capital governed by Luxembourg law

 - UCITS and/or other UCIs.
 The sub-fund may invest up to 10% of its net assets into UCITS and/or other UCIs.